 Support analytics dashboard

-When to implement: Use analytics when support leaders need to identify bottlenecks, measure SLA compliance, or understand the root causes of support volume.
+When to implement: Use analytics to measure SLA compliance and also to understand the root causes of support volume.

 Support coverage can suffer when agents are away from their desks or when issues arise outside regular business hours.